GoHypernet/Galileo-examples/julia_example/Readme.md

 and tries to determine what attributes best predict a passengers survival.
 It runs in a few minutes.

-The largest dataset comes from a Kagel Competition and represents unkown relationships between unkown parameters.
+The largest dataset comes from a Kaggle Competition and represents unkown relationships between unkown parameters.
 It runs for several hours.